alinex/node-database/README.md

 Use the (Driver API)[https://github.com/felixge/node-mysql] if you want to work directly on the retrieved connections.

+You can also use ? and ?? placeholder syntax from the driver.

 Here you need to know that if you use '*' as field specifier the same name may occur multiple times in the result set, so that they override each over in the resulting object and the last one will be visible.
 To prevent this specify this columns with an alias name.

 ### PostgreSQL

 Use the (Driver API)[https://github.com/brianc/node-postgres] if you want to work directly on the retrieved connections.

+You can also use $1... placeholder syntax from the driver.

 Placeholder Syntax